-Astronomy majors are taught to examine phenomena beyond the Earth’s boundaries and ask critical questions about what they observe.
-We prepare them to be proficient in astronomy through specific coursework, an expansive menu of research opportunities and hands-on experience using the department’s facilities, which include an on-campus observatory and labs, as well as a network of interlinked telescopes in various sites around the world.
+Our award-winning faculty members prepare them to be proficient in astronomy through specific coursework, an expansive menu of research opportunities and hands-on experience using the department’s facilities, department’s facilities, which include an on-campus observatory and labs as well as regular use of a network of telescopes in various sites around the world and in space.

 Here’s your opportunity to become a confident, innovative thinker who is well prepared for success.